 I got turned on by what analytics could do in grad school

-at the University of Iowa, a pioneer in set-top boxes.
+It was at the University of Iowa, a pioneer in set-top boxes.
 These early data collectors were used to test television commercials.
 It was amazing—tying mass media ads to actual household level sales of grocery items.

 Meet Scott Ulring, in many ways his graduate degree took place at Fingerhut, an early adopter of Big Data.
 “The analytics group was very systematic.
 It was a real education.”
 Ulring shares.
 “It was also no nirvana.
 The executives pressed us, tested us against outside analytic groups.
 It was deliver or die trying and we knew it.”